-There is a theme for which I became more popular on my journey, most likely because it is something completely outside of what is generally recommended and what we always hear about.
+There is a topic that I became more popular with on my journey, most likely because it is something completely outside what is generally recommended and what we always hear about.

-A few years ago, about 4-5 years ago, I heard about a protocol called IF, which means Intermittent Fasting, or in Portuguese, Intermittent Fasting.
+A few years ago, about 4-5 years ago, I heard about a protocol called IF, which stands for Intermittent Fasting, or in Portuguese, Intermittent Fasting.

-Intermittent fasting basically consists of a protocol in which we eat our meals for a certain period of time, for example 8 am, and the rest of the day we eat nothing, that is, we do a period of fasting.
+Intermittent Fasting basically consists of a protocol in which we eat our meals during a certain period of hours, for example 8 hours, and the rest of the day we eat nothing, that is, we fast.

-This topic aroused my interest for the most diverse reasons, namely for the wonders that it made possible, notably:
+This topic sparked my interest for a variety of reasons, namely because of the wonders it offered, including:

 - Grow and dry at the same time

-Of course it was a misinterpretation of my reality, as I was looking again a magic formula that doesn't exist.
+Of course it was my misinterpretation of reality, as I was looking again a magic formula that does not exist.

-This protocol has been more and more famous over time, however, discredit it whenever you hear things like this:
+This protocol has become increasingly famous over time, however, be skeptical whenever you hear things like this:

-- "Calories don't count as long as you eat within an 8 hour time window!"
+- “Calories don’t count as long as you eat within an 8-hour hourly window!”

-- “Your body will assimilate all the garbage you eat after training, because it will transform everything into muscle and not fat!”
+- “Your body will assimilate all the junk you eat after training, because it will turn everything into muscle and not fat!”

-Although IF is a protocol that I have applied to a lot of people I have worked with and used, even with myself, for many years, I conclude the following: there is no diet in which the hourly window overlaps in any way the total daily caloric intake or the respective division of macronutrients.
+Although IF is a protocol that I have applied to many people I have worked with and used, including myself, for many years, I conclude the following: there is no diet in which the hourly window overlaps in any way with the total daily caloric intake or the respective division of macronutrients.

-In this sense, the basis of any diet must pass through an appropriate caloric intake, with the macronutrients properly adjusted.
+In this sense, the basis of any diet must be an appropriate caloric intake, with appropriately adjusted macronutrients.

-In my particular case, I used the IF, with an 8-hour time window in which I ingested the calories and was daily 16h without eating.
-This why?
+In my particular case, I used IF, with an 8-hour window in which calories were consumed and I spent 16 hours every day without eating.
+Why is this?

-- It is much easier to prepare fewer meals
+- It's much easier to prepare fewer meals

 - It is easier to count macros, being more coherent and accurate

-- We easily learn to control our appetite and feel enormous satiety after large meals
+- We easily learn to control our appetite and feel extremely full after large meals.

-- Theoretically, some studies support that it would be an effective way to burn more stubborn fat.
+- Theoretically, some studies corroborate that it would be an effective way to burn more “stubborn fat”.
 This will only apply to people with very low fat percentages (<10%)

-Why do I prefer to put people with bigger meals?
+Why do I prefer to place people with larger meals?

-People with less calories (possibly in the cut phase) usually benefit, from a psychological point of view, by eating larger meals.
+People with fewer calories (possibly in the cutting phase) usually benefit, from a psychological point of view, by eating larger meals.

 What about simplicity?

-Most people will have a hard time following the 8-meal-a-day bro-bodybuilding style.
-More difficult will be to stick to 3-4 meals a day, trying to hit the same number of calories, with the same results (at least).
+Most people will have great difficulty following the bro-bodybuilding style of 8 meals a day.
+It will be more difficult to follow 3-4 meals a day, trying to achieve the same number of calories, with the same results (at least).

-Deep down, what most shocks people is avoiding one meal a day, breakfast.
+Basically, what shocks people the most is avoiding one meal a day, breakfast.

-But really, is this meal really that important?
+But in truth, is this meal really that important?

-Breakfast in English is called "breakfast", break means break and fast means fasting.
-In this sense, breakfast is the meal that breaks the overnight fast, that is, this protocol only extends the fast, making the first meal at lunchtime.
+Breakfast in English is called “breakfast”, break means to break and fast means fasting.
+In this sense, breakfast is the meal that breaks the overnight fast, that is, this protocol only extends the fast, meaning that the first meal is at lunchtime.